loopdash/loopdash/src/glossary/shared-hosting.md

 title: Shared Hosting - Loopdash
 h1: Shared Hosting
 h2: What does it mean?
-summary: Shared hosting is a type of web hosting service where multiple websites, including WordPress sites, share the same server resources and infrastructure.
+description: Shared hosting is a type of web hosting service where multiple websites, including WordPress sites, share the same server resources and infrastructure.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly